-Course Description
+v Course Description

-In this course, students gain nursing experience in providing continuing care to adults in the community.
-Students are expected to provide knowledgeable and safe nursing care to promote health, prevent illness and injury, promote rehabilitation and foster self-care.
+In this course, students gain nursing experience in providing home health with people in the community.
+Students are expected to provide knowledgeable and safe nursing care to promote health, prevent illness and injury, promote rehabilitation, foster self-care, and provide palliation at the end of life.
 The scope of nursing practice includes collaboration with clients and families to identify health issues, appropriate care, and relevant resources.
 The impact of hospitalization on the client, family and community is considered.

-Context of Practice: Community Continuing Care
+v Context of Practice: Community Home Health